 As a child I was completely captivated by beautiful nature documentaries.
 I am also a huge National Geographic fan.
 My father promised me he would take me on a safari for my 21st birthday.
 By that time I had a boyfriend so it became a family trip with my boyfriend (now husband) and my parents.

 Getting to Kenya

 We flew from Amsterdam to Nairobi and stayed one night in Nairobi Panafric Hotel.
 The hotel was rather disappointing, and my dad was expecting the worst for the next hotels.
 The hotel is currently being upgraded and looks a lot better right now.

 The next morning Washington, our driver, was waiting for us.
-The adventure could begin!
+Our Kenya Safari Holiday could begin!

 After a few kilometers we exchanged the asphalt for dirt roads and it didn’t take long before we encountered the first wild animals.
 There, at that moment, my love for Africa began.
 From impalas to zebras and elephants, every close encounter took my breath away.